INTERVIEW – QUESTIONS AND ANSWERS – KNOWLEDGE

 In 1990 Amiga 500 was sold for $800, in 1993 Amiga 1200 was sold for $900.

-How long did the Amiga win over the PC market in Iraq?
+How long did the Amiga keep its high share in Iraq?

 Amiga was heavily used between 1990 and 2002 in Iraq.
 In 1990 it had 70% market, while in 2003 the Amiga usage dropped down to only 5% and now I don’t know if there is more Amiga users in Iraq than me.
 Amiga won over the PC in market share here from 1990 to 1997.
 Very few had a PC in fact.
 Commodore 64 was also a big hit in Iraq.
 Very few Commodore 128 though.